 The vessels are popular for those wishing to travel quickly because the hull shape is designed to allow the vessel to hydroplane, or skim across the top of the water surface, rather than pushing through the water in order to move forward.
 Most fall somewhere in the 14-to-24-foot range, and are typically powered by an outboard or stern-engine drive.

 At Associates and Bruce L. Scheiner, Attorneys for the Injured, our boating injury attorneys in Fort Myers know open motorboats like these are involved in the majority of boating fatalities.
-The Florida Fish and Wildlife Conservation Commission reports open motorboats accounted for 33 of the 53 deadly boating accidents in 2013, and 393 of the 736 total accidents reported that same year.
+The Florida Fish and Wildlife Conservation Commission reports open motorboats accounted for 33 of the 53 deadly boating accidents in a recent year, and 393 of the 736 total accidents reported that same year.